-The decrease in interest expense for the fiscal year ended October 2, 2009 as compared to fiscal 2008 in aggregate dollars and as a percentage of net revenues is due to the early retirement of \$57.9 million of the Company's 2007 Convertible Notes in the first and fourth quarters of fiscal 2009.
+The decrease in interest expense for the fiscal year ended October 1, 2010 as compared to fiscal year 2009 is primarily due to the decline in interest payments and amortization of discount associated with the early retirement and settlement of \$53.0 million in aggregate principal amount of our 2007 Convertible Notes.

-The decrease in interest expense for the fiscal year ended October 3, 2008 as compared to fiscal 2007 in aggregate dollars and as a percentage of net revenues is due to the retirement of the remaining \$49.3 million of higher interest rate Junior Notes during the first quarter of fiscal 2008 and the early retirement of \$62.4 million of the Company's 2007 Convertible Notes in the fourth quarter of fiscal 2008.
+The decrease in interest expense for the fiscal year ended October 2, 2009 as compared to fiscal year 2008 in aggregate dollars and as a percentage of net revenues is due to the early retirement of \$57.9 million in aggregate principal amount of the Company's 2007 Convertible Notes in fiscal year 2009.